m15e/new-york-times-clone/README.md

 ![screenshot](assets/screenshot.png)

-This project demonstrates usage of CSS layout methods namely, CSS Grid, Flexbox and Floats.
+This project demonstrates the usage of CSS layout methods namely, CSS Grid, Flexbox and Floats.

 ## Built With